fractalrobotics/Fractal-5-Pro/README.md

 </p>

 - A Raspberry Pi is used to run the firmware and an Octopus Pro is used to control the circuit elements.
+- A 24V, 350W power supply is used to power all the circuit elements while a separate 5V power supply is used for the Raspberry Pi.
+- Four fans are used to cool the electronics.
+This can be reduced to two fans as stated in the future work section.

 <p align="center">
   <img src="./CAD/images/electronics.jpg" width="350">
 </p>

-- The electronics are enclosed separately from the rest of the printer volume and can be accessed via a removable panel underneath the main printer volume.
+- The electronics are enclosed separately from the rest of the printer and can be accessed via a removable panel underneath the main printer volume.

 **Firmware**